hashicorp/design-system/website/docs/layouts/app-frame/partials/code/how-to-use.md

 ### Modals container

-We provide also an extra container that can be used to display content that sits on top of all the others elements of the page (typically modal elements):
+We also provide an extra container that can be used to display content that sits on top of all the other elements of the page (typically modal elements):

 !!!
 Info